IndomieGorengSatu/Mie/README.md

-## What does a pirate pay for his corn?
-A buccaneer!
+## A termite walks into a bar and asks “Is the bar tender here?”